Project title: Sharing Knowledge for Building Climate Resilience among Farmers in sub-Saharan Africa

 SENSS Theme: Sustainability and Climate Emergency

-Collaborative partner supervisor: Martin Lennon
+Collaborative partner supervisor: Daniel Ninsiima

 Degree structure: The structure of the studentship offered will depend on your personal training needs.
 However, the minimum duration of a SENSS-funded studentship will be 3.5 years: this covers a PhD and a mandatory placement of approximately 3 months.
 The maximum duration of a studentship will be 4.5 years: this covers a Masters degree followed by a PhD, as well as the mandatory 3-month placement.